Hbentahila/python-api-challenge/README.md

  - Results printed successfully on Jupyter Notebook
  - All outputs (csv and plots) are in the folder "output_data"
  - All requirements completed
+ - Map plots can't be displayed on Github.
+Please download the Jupyter Notebbok and run it to visualize both maps